zed-industries/zed/docs/src/languages/java.md

 # Java

 Java language support in Zed is provided the [zed Java extension](https://github.com/zed-extensions/java) and [zed-java-eclipse-jdtls](https://github.com/ABckh/zed-java-eclipse-jdtls).
+You may choose one between them to satisfy your needs.

 ## Java extension for Zed